tommythorn/tt08-maxbw/README.md

 ## Packet Transport

-   (picture of core and uncore, with an ingress and egress channel between them.
+   (picture of core and uncore, with a command and reply channel between them.
 Each has a few packets, some of which are idle.
-   Packet in the egress channel have tags in-order, which as the ingress channel have some replies reordered).
+The is an assortment of sizes, examples of address compression, and some packet in the reply have replies reordered).

-The Packet Transport consists of an egress and an ingress channel.
+The Packet transport consists of a command and a reply channel.
 For each, it's responsible for detecting the start of a new packet and the collection of the bits, to be presented to the Packet Protocol layer.

    (picture of a packet, with header broken into fields, followed by payload.
 Maybe show both Read/Write commands and a Data reply).